PaulieB14/HInges/README.md

 ## Introduction

+Hinges has not yet launched and my contribution to the project is helping create a docs page with Docusarus.

 Welcome to the documentation GitHub repository for Hinges - The World’s First Inclusive Dynamic Store of Value.
 At Hinges, they revolutionize the digital currency space by combining the principles of CeDeFi, NFTs, and Gaming.

 ## Quick Links